taozhaolib/databrary/README.md

     CREATE USER "databrary" WITH PASSWORD '<passwd>';
     CREATE DATABASE "databrary" WITH OWNER "databrary";

-Then create conf/local.conf with whatever password you used above:
+Then create local.conf with whatever password you used above:

     db.default.password="<passwd>"